SalomePlatform/adao/doc/en/scripts/simple_ExtendedBlue.rst

 operator.

-The interpolated resulting field is simply the "middle" between the two fields, with an increased confidence on the errors.
+The interpolated resulting field is simply the "middle" between the two fields, with an increased confidence (that is, a smaller variance) on the errors.